-New technologies, software and business models have become commonplace.
-For years now, companies from virtually every industry have been experiencing radical changes in their core business operations.
-Steering this trend are the digitalization champions who are causing a stir on the market with new ideas, relying as much on analytics as they do on customer feedback for further developments, and thus making the right decisions faster.
+Advances in technology, software and business models have become commonplace in today’s fast-changing world.
+For years now, many companies from virtually every industry have been experiencing radical changes in their core business operations.
+Steering this trend are the digitalization champions who are causing a stir on their customer markets with new ideas, relying as much on analytics as they do on customer feedback for further developments, and thus making the right decisions faster.

 They are thriving in this regard because they have something that their less successful competitors do not – a mindset not dominated by insecurity and fear, but by curiosity, open-mindedness and the ability to spark enthusiasm.
-The industry leaders do not use better software.
-They use the same software better, as they actively pursue a culture of digital adoption, which is key to achieving lasting success in today’s digitalized marketplace.
+The industry leaders are working with the same software and apps, they’re just using them better.
+This is down to them actively pursuing a culture of digital adoption, which is key to achieving lasting success in today’s digitalized marketplace.

 What is digital adoption?